The Central Ala Moana

 No analysis available

-I looked for explicit fire/life safety language in the remarks, including FLSE passed, life safety compliant, and fire inspection references.
-None were found, so there is no public-remark evidence that the building has passed this evaluation.
+The remarks were searched for fire/life safety evaluation, FLSE, fire safety certification, life safety compliance, and passed fire inspection language.
+None of these statements were found, so there is no public-remark evidence that the evaluation was passed.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.